 If your dog’s accustomed to eating wet food, there’s a grain-free option for them too.
 We love Purina Grain-Free dog food, which comes in a wide range of flavors featuring high-quality meats and real vegetables.
-It’s also free of artificial flavors and preservatives as well as poultry by-products—and since meat is the main ingredient, it’s great for your dog’s muscle health.
+It’s also free of artificial flavors and preservatives as well as poultry by-products and meat is the main ingredient.
 The food is available in packs of 12, in either 12.5 or 13 oz cans.